 This 261 page global market report includes 106 charts (includes a data table and graphical representation for each chart), supported with meaningful and easy to understand graphical presentation, of market numbers.
 The statistical tables represent the data for the global market value in USD by geographic region, major country in each region, product type and by end-use application.

-This 350 pages, global market report includes 100 charts (includes a data table and graphical representation for each chart), supported with meaningful and easy to understand graphical presentation, of market numbers.
-The statistical tables represent the data for the market value in US$ by geographic region, biomarker discovery techniques and therapeutic area.
-This report profiles 52 key global players and 70 major players across the United States – 34; Europe – 24; Asia-Pacific – 7 and Rest of World – 5.
-The research also provides the listing of the companies engaged in research & development, equipment manufacturing and supply of biomarkers.
-The global list of companies covers addresses, contact numbers and the website addresses of 245 companies.
+The study profiles 11 key global players and 71 major players in industrial, medical and specialty gases industry across North America – 8; Europe – 15, Asia-Pacific – 38, South America – 2 and Rest of World – 8.
+The report also provides the listing of the companies engaged in manufacturing and supply of industrial, medical and specialty gases.
+The global list of companies covers addresses, contact numbers and the website addresses of 229 companies.